wyshi/wyshi.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
 I am Weiyan Shi, a fourth-year PhD student in Computer Science at [*Columbia University*](https://www.cs.columbia.edu/), advised by Prof. [Zhou Yu](http://www.cs.columbia.edu/~zhouyu/).
-I interned two summers at [Facebook AI Research](https://ai.facebook.com/) (FAIR) with [Mike Lewis](https://ai.facebook.com/people/mike-lewis/) on strategic dialogs and I enjoyed it a lot :D
+I interned two summers at [Facebook AI Research](https://ai.facebook.com/) (FAIR) with [Mike Lewis](https://ai.facebook.com/people/mike-lewis/) on strategic dialogs and I enjoyed it a lot。 This summer I am interning with Jason Weston and Jing Xu on incorporating human feedbacks into chatbots.

 Email: ws2634 [at] columbia [dot] edu